What is in this leaflet

 Do not inject Dupixent with other injectable medicines, at the same injection site.

-If you forget to use Dupixent
+If you forget to use it

-If the missed dose is not given within 7 days, wait until the next scheduled dose to give your Dupixent injection.
+If the missed dose is not given within 7 days, wait until the next scheduled dose to give your DUPIXENT injection.

 In case you are not sure when to inject Dupixent, call your doctor or pharmacist.